techbyorg/tech-by-biz/strategy/verticals.md

   - https://sahanafoundation.org/

 - Healthcare
+  - Potentially difficult with bureaucracy (in US, maybe foreign aid ones are better)

 - Education
+  - Potentially difficult with bureaucracy
   - After school
     - https://www.signupgenius.com/lessons-tutoring-registration-software
   - Anything around tracking student improvement/attendance and share that aggregate data with donors (Mark)
     - helping clients with coaching (any type) how do the "coaches" track the progress of all of their clients, and how do the clients see and report on their progress

-- Equality
+- Civil rights / equality

 - Conservation

-- Civil rights

 - Mental health / Addiction / Sexual assault